-The NEBT intervention will take place within four geographical regions (Yorkshire, Merseyside, East & West Midlands & Greater London)1.
+For cohort 1, The NEBT intervention took place within four geographical regions (Yorkshire, Merseyside, East & West Midlands & Greater London)2.
+To assist with meeting recruitment targets, this was expanded to five areas with schools in Wales included.

 Instructors then deliver the NEBT in Y5 classes in intervention schools.
 The programme consists of 27 sessions, split into 9 themes, with 3 sessions per month.
 The parent and baby attend one session per month, with a preparation and debrief session either side.
 The 9 broad themes which the sessions are based around are listed below: